catxmai/YouTubeAds/README.md

 ### Setup

-Python with Selenium package: `pip install selenium`
+Have Python.
+Run in cmd or git bash `pip install -r requirements.txt`

 Download a driver for chrome found here https://chromedriver.chromium.org/downloads.
 Make sure the driver matches your chrome version (check in Chrome Settings)
 Put `chromedriver.exe` in the same folder where `create_driver()` is (currently in `utils.py`, so main folder for this repo)